£65,442,807 loaned through Saving Stream

 What return can I expect?Any funds that you deposit and then allocate to an available loan will start earning you 12%pa from the moment you click the 'Fund loan' button.
 This is calculated at a daily rate of 12%/365.
 You will earn this daily rate of interest for the life of the loan until it is repaid at which point the capital plus interest may be withdrawn or used to fund other available loans.

-What happens to my money?Saving Stream is a trading name of Lendy Ltd the OFT regulated parent company.
-Lendy Ltd uses in house capital to initially fund the loans it makes.
-Once these loans are live, Lendy Ltd then offers these loans to their investors via the Saving Stream platform to release capital.
+What happens to my money?Saving Stream is a trading name of Lendy Ltd the FCA regulated parent company.
+Lendy Ltd offers secured property bridging loans to their investors via the Saving Stream platform.
 Funds that Saving Stream investors deposit with Saving Stream are used to grow our loan book, by allowing us to write new loans to subsequently offer back to investors.

-Investors should feel confident that Lendy has used it's own money to fund these loans prior to offering them to Saving Stream investors.
+Investors should feel confident that Lendy uses its own money to part fund the same loans offered to Saving Stream investors.

-Where is the risk?All our loans are secured against a borrower's asset or assets that we hold in our possession.
-If the borrower fails to repay the loan, we sell the asset to repay our savers plus their interest.
-We only ever lend a maximum of 50% of the value of the asset (LTV) ensuring we have plenty of equity in the asset should it not reach its estimated value at auction.
+Where is the risk?All our loans are secured against a borrower's property that we secure with a legal charge.
+If the borrower fails to repay the loan, we sell the property to repay our savers plus their interest.
+We only ever lend a maximum of 70% of the value of the property (LTV) ensuring we have plenty of equity in the property.

-All assets that we use as security are valued by professional surveyors fully qualified in their field and indemnified against rogue valuations.
+All property that is used as security is valued by professionally qualified chartered surveyors and indemnified against rogue valuations.

-Funds are not covered by the Financial Services Protection Scheme.
+Funds are not covered by the FSCS - Financial Services Compensation Scheme.

 What are the fees?Saving Stream does not charge investors any fees or commission on the interest you earn.
 You keep 100% of the interest.
 Lendy Ltd does charge fees to borrowers when they take the loan.

-What do you loan against?Lendy Ltd makes loans secured against physical assets that we take into our possession.
-Types of assets vary from yachts and boats to cars, airplanes and helicopters.
-All assets that we use as security are valued by professional surveyors fully qualified in their field and indemnified against rogue valuations.
+What do you loan against?Lendy Ltd makes loans secured against property that we secure with a legal charge.
+Types of property loans vary from purchases, refinance, development, refurbish, raise capital, commercial property loans.
+All property that is used as security is valued by professionally qualified chartered surveyors and indemnified against rogue valuations.

-How do Saving Stream make money?Lendy Ltd t/a Saving Stream makes its profit from the difference in interest rate that is charged to its borrowers and the rate that it pays it's investors.
-We typically lend to borrowers at 4% / month and borrow money from investors at 1% a month.
+How do Saving Stream make money?Lendy Ltd t/a Saving Stream makes its profit from the difference in interest rate that is charged to its borrowers and the rate that it pays its investors.
+We typically lend to borrowers at 1.5% per month and borrow money from investors at 1% per month.

-This margin may seem excessive however the overheads of a) finding such borrowers and b) ensuring the security of an asset such as a superyacht are costly and therefore demands this margin.
+This margin may seem excessive however the overheads of a) finding such borrowers and b) ensuring the security of an asset are costly and therefore demand this margin.